 If you make a lot at one time, you can store the soap bars in a covered container with a little circulation.
 Keep in a cool and dry place until use.

-*UPDATE* Since writing this post, I have built up the courage to make my first two cold-pressed soaps.
-You can find those recipes HERE and HERE.
+*UPDATE* Since writing this post, I have built up the courage to make my first two cold-process soaps.
+You can find my homemade chamomile soap here and my tallow soap recipe here.

 If you want to stick with melt and pour, but want to get really fancy, you’ll have to check out my soap on a rope recipe!